Getting Started

 3. Click Run.

-Get API details
+Get API details#

 Now that you've created some database tables, you are ready to insert data using the auto-generated API.

-To do this, you need to get the Project URL and key.
-Get the URL from the API settings section of a project and the key from the the API Keys section of a project's Settings page.
+To do this, you need to get the Project URL and key from the project Connect dialog.

-Building the app
+Building the app#

-Let's start building the Vue 3 app from scratch.
+Start building the Vue 3 app from scratch.

-Initialize a Vue 3 app
+Initialize a Vue 3 app#

-We can quickly use Vite with Vue 3 Template to initialize an app called supabase-vue-3:
+This guide uses Vite with Vue 3 Template to initialize an app called supabase-vue-3:

 1